filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 So how hard could it be?
 It turns out that depends on how you approach it…

-## Brains vs Brawn : 2 approaches to solve it
+## Brains vs Brawn: Two approaches

 ### The "brawn" method.
 The brute force approach: Test every possibility.

 With 9 tiles and 4 rotation options each, the number of unique plays is overwhelming.

-(9! * 4^9) = 95.1 Billion possibilities.
+#### (9! * 4^9) = 95.1 Billion possibilities

 If someone actually tried this approach by hand and was too stubborn to give up or try a better method, they would almost certainly die of old age without finding a solution.
 As one Amazon reviewer pointed out, trying 1 attempt every second would require over 3,000 years to check them all.

 Even a computer program could take a long time to evaluate that many plays.
-I created a python program for it, which evaluates about 20,000 such plays per second and running on a 12 year old PC.
-This would require almost 2 months to finish.
+I created a python program for it, which evaluates about 20,000 such plays per second, running on a 12 year old PC.
+This would take almost 2 months to finish.

 ### The "brains" method.
 Add some logic to eliminate possibilities that can't produce a solution.